Food business requirements

 In Tasmania, all food businesses selling food must be registered with the relevant Local Government Authority.
 In Clarence, this means such businesses must be registered with Clarence City Council.

-To register or renew a food business, you must notify council by completing and returning the below form.
+To register or renew a food business, you must notify council by completing and returning this online form.
 Once we receive your form, our environmental health team will assess it and contact you regarding the registration process.

 You must have a Certificate of Registration for a food business from us before you can commence selling food.